MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 ---

 # Billing for PlayFab Party
 This document describes how Party is metered and billed.
-In PlayFab's free *Development* mode, titles can use Party without a fee as long the aggregate number of player accounts is less than 10,000.
-In Production and other pay-as-you-go modes, Party is billed by the minute and by the gigabyte.
+In PlayFab's free *Development* mode, titles can use Party without a fee as long the aggregate number of player accounts is less than 10,000 (attempts to create additional player accounts will fail).
+In Production and other pay-as-you-go modes, Party is billed by the minute and by the gigabyte without consumption limits.

 Party can be used for free when powering Xbox Live activity.
-For more information on this free program.
-An example of how this discount impacts billing is below, and more information tailored for Xbox Live managed partners is available at [Xbox Live discount and FAQ](./xbl-discount.md) topic.
+An example of how this discount impacts billing is below and more information tailored for Xbox Live managed partners is available at the [Xbox Live discount and FAQ](./xbl-discount.md) topic.

 ## What meters are used for consumption billing?